patrickbrown4/zephyr/README.md

 * To set up your python environment, navigate to this directory and run:
     * `conda env create -f environment.yml`
     * `conda activate zephyr`
-* To use the renewable-energy supply-curve funcationality (not required for running the base capacity-expansion model), perform the following steps:
+* To use the renewable-energy supply-curve functionality (not required for running the base capacity-expansion model), perform the following steps:
     * Request an NREL API key from <https://developer.nrel.gov/signup/> and paste it into `apikeys['nrel']` in `settings.py`.
     * Follow the instructions at <https://github.com/NREL/hsds-examples> to set up h5pyd for the NREL HSDS endpoint.
 Namely:
         * Run `hsconfigure`